 – What Measurements or Information do I Need to Buy a Bearing –

-As long as it’s not some weird and wonderful, specialised type of bearing, the information below is all you need to select and buy a bearing:
+As long as it’s not some weird and wonderful, specialised type, the information below is all you need to select and buy a bearing:

-Use the following measurements, when finding the bearing size:
+Use the following measurements, to find the size:

 Bore (or hole diameter) x Outside Diameter x Width